 He was a regular guest in previous years, though Darren became a permanent addition to the Sunday night lineup this year, and he served as a co-host on this year's Reunion, so it's understandable that some felt he could be the next main host.

 Outside of Love Island, Darren is a stand-up comedian.
 He first appeared on our TV screens in Stand Up Central, and since then has toured the UK with his stand-up shows and has landed places on a variety of UK panel shows like Mock the Week and 8 Out of 10 Cats.

 Since leaving the villa behind, she's appeared in Made in Chelsea, fronted two BBC documentaries, and she made her presenting debut with the BBC Three dating series, Love In The Flesh, which brought couples who'd not met in person together for the first time in a beautiful Greek beach house.
-Could she be keen to stay in the dating show game?

-Most viewers probably recognise her from her time either as a presenter on The Voice UK or Big Brother, but she's fronted plenty more shows over the years, including a brief stint on I'm a Celebrity...Get Me Out of Here!
+Most viewers probably recognize her from her time either as a presenter on The Voice UK or Big Brother, but she's fronted plenty more shows over the years, including a brief stint on I'm a Celebrity...Get Me Out of Here!
 NOW!, The Circle, The Great Home Transformation (with Nick Grimshaw) and Emma Willis: Delivering Babies.

 Martin is a Staff Writer with WhatToWatch.com, where he produces a variety of articles focused on the latest and greatest films and TV shows.

 Some of his favorite shows are What We Do In The Shadows, Bridgerton, Gangs of London, The Witcher, Doctor Who, and Ghosts.
 When he’s not watching TV or at the movies, Martin’s probably still in front of a screen playing the latest video games, reading, or watching the NFL.